Reference 14 — CAN transport

 path bytes (UTF-8 libtracer path)

-encode_advertise / decode_advertise round-trip this; decode rejects a wrong magic, an unknown format version, a non-zero reserved byte, or a truncated buffer (nullopt = need more / malformed), with an overflow-safe length check.
+encode_advertise / decode_advertise round-trip this; decode rejects a wrong magic, an unknown format version, a non-zero reserved byte, a path_len beyond the declared bound, or a truncated buffer (nullopt = need more / malformed), with an overflow-safe length check.

 Self-healing (no coordinator)